getgauge/gauge-vscode/README.md

 - How do I? -- [Stack Overflow](https://stackoverflow.com/questions/ask?tags=getgauge)
 - I got this error, why? -- [Stack Overflow](https://stackoverflow.com/questions/ask?tags=getgauge)
-- I got this error and I'm sure it's a bug -- file an [issue](https://github.com/getgauge/gauge-vscode/issues) You can also easily report issues from VSCode itself by executing command `Gauge: Report Issue` from the command pallete
+- I got this error and I'm sure it's a bug -- file an [issue](https://github.com/getgauge/gauge-vscode/issues)
 - I have an idea/request -- file an [issue](https://github.com/getgauge/gauge-vscode/issues)
 - Why do you? -- [Google Groups](https://groups.google.com/forum/#!forum/getgauge)
 - When will you? -- [Google Groups](https://groups.google.com/forum/#!forum/getgauge)